skippyr/skippyr/README.md

 ## ❡ About
 Hello, I am [skippyr](https://github.com/skippyr)!

-A software engineer that likes low-level development, dragons and My Little Pony.
+A low-level software engineer specializing in operating systems and terminals, with an unexpected fondness for dragons and My Little Pony, and now learning the Zig programming language.

-Since 2023, I have been developing software, always striving to create the best solutions by bringing my unique perspective and creativity.
-My focus is on making user experiences simpler, memorable and more intuitive.
+Since 2022, I have been developing software, always striving to create the best solutions by bringing my unique perspective and creativity.
+My focus is on designing user experiences that are seamless, engaging, and intuitive, while continuously refining my approach.

 <p align="center">
   <img alt="skippyr's GitHub stats" src="https://github-readme-stats.vercel.app/api?show_icons=true&theme=shadow_red&username=skippyr" />